 Bring a large pot of salted water to a boil.
 Add the noodles and soak until softened.
 Drain and rinse off with cold water to stop the cooking process.

-Heat a wok or large skillet with 2 TBS peanut oil.
-Heat well.
+Heat a wok or large skillet with 2 TBS of oil.
+Heat until you can see a wisps of smoke.

 Generously season the chicken with salt and pepper.
 Place the strips into the hot oil and cook, stirring occasionally, until meat is cooked through.
 Set aside.
 Wipe the wok clean.

-Add the sesame oil to the wok and heat well.
+Add another TBS of oil to the wok and heat well.
 Add the noodles and fry until golden.
 Set aside.
 Wipe the wok.